dereksweet/react-native-sliding-panes/README.md

 # react-native-sliding-panes

 Compatible with modern React Native (tested with React Native 0.7x and React 18).
-If you need the legacy example project from RN 0.53, see the note at the bottom.

 A simple set of React Native components that allow for views that slide in and out on command.
 They can be wired up to a Gesture Recognizer for swiping, or to touchable highlights for quick navigation.
 Here is a quick view of the example project: